COVID-19: States Doing the Best in the Race to Roll Out Vaccines

 While the distribution of the vaccine is taking longer than initial federal projections had indicated, some states are faring far better than others.
-Under the current system, named Operation Warp Speed, the Centers for Disease Control and Prevention sends states limited shipments of the vaccine as well as funding and tasks them with distributing the vaccine in accordance with relatively loose federal guidelines.
+Under the current system, led by the White House COVID-19 Response Team, the Centers for Disease Control and Prevention sends states limited shipments of the vaccine as well as funding and tasks them with distributing the vaccine in accordance with relatively loose federal guidelines.

 Each state has developed its own rollout plan, prioritizing different age groups and classes of essential workers.
 The mix of policies and logistical challenges across the country has led to wide variations between states in the percentage of vaccines that have been administered.

-While nationwide 76.8% of distributed vaccine doses have been administered as of Mar.
-31, in North Dakota 89.0% of vaccine doses have been administered — the largest share of any state.
-In Alabama, 61.8% of vaccine doses have been administered, the smallest share of any state.
+While nationwide 76.1% of distributed vaccine doses have been administered as of Apr.
+7, in New Hampshire 89.8% of vaccine doses have been administered — the largest share of any state.
+In Alabama, 61.4% of vaccine doses have been administered, the smallest share of any state.

 While a majority of Americans remain unvaccinated due to a lack of supply, there are some who have no plans to receive a vaccine at all.
 According to a survey from the U.S. Census Bureau, 26.3% of U.S. adults 18 and over who have not yet received the vaccine will either probably not or definitely not get a COVID-19 vaccine in the future.
 The most common reason cited for not wanting a vaccine was being concerned about possible side effects.
 Other commonly cited reasons include that they were planning to wait and see if it is safe, that other people need it more right now, and not trusting COVID-19 vaccines.